Moving From the UK to the Basque Country

 Healthcare in the Basque Country

-Europeans, for example, should obtain their European Health Card before leaving their country, whereas non-Europeans – students or visitors must have medical insurance valid for the length of their stay.
+Europeans, for example, should obtain their European Health Card before moving to the Basque Country, whereas non-Europeans – students or visitors must have medical insurance valid for the length of their stay.

 Takeaways